 We hike along trail 653 to Schönbühel.
 I wonder where the path is here.
 Anyway, we have reached the bottom.
 It would be better to follow the yellow signs from the hamlet of Berging, then you walk on the road, but you will pass the castle of Schönbühel.

-Schönbühel castle has a long history, beginning with the Romans.
-In 1419 the castle was acquired by Rüdiger von Starhemberg, who was the land marshal of Lower Austria.
-In 1499 Bartholomäus v.
-Starhemberg received it.
-In the 16th century the Starhemberg family, who were leading Protestants in the nobility, held a number of Lutheran predicates.
-Only in 1639 the parish could be re-catholicised by Konrad Balthasar Count Starhemberg, who returned to Catholicism and founded the monastery in 1666.
-B. Starhemberg has been building the monastery for eight years and donated it to the Servites.
-In 1683 the Turks invaded Schönbühel.
+Schönbühel Castle has a long history dating back to Roman times.
+In 1419, Rüdiger von Starhemberg, Land Marshal of Lower Austria, acquired the castle.
+In 1499, Bartholomäus von Starhemberg received it.
+In the 16th century, the Starhembergs, as Protestant nobles, provided a number of Lutheran preachers.
+It was not until 1639 that the parish was re-catholicised by Count Konrad Balthasar Starhemberg, who returned to Catholicism and founded the monastery in 1666.
+B. Starhemberg built the monastery for eight years and donated it to the Servites.
+The Turks invaded Schönbühel in 1683.

 On the other hand, the Schönbühel monastery, located about 1 km further downstream, is worth seeing.
 We have visited it.